ginatcacenco/Proiect-Practic-TM/README.md

 Tools: Jira, Postman, MySql

-1.2 Functionalities in scope
+## 1.2 Functionalities in scope

-All features of Admin module which were defined in software requirement specs need to be: functional testing, GUI testing, API testing
+All features of Emergency Contacts module which were defined in software requirement specs need to be: functional testing, GUI testing, API testing

 ## 1.3 Functionalities and tests out of scope

-- All OrangeHRM features except Admin module
+- All OrangeHRM features except Emergency Contacts module.
 - Non-functional testing like stress, performance is beyond scope of this project.
 - No QA support for mobile application developed.
 Only web application will be tested.
 - Automation testing is beyond scope.